-- Claire O’Reilly: friend and neighbor of the young Heaney; member of his ‘gang’;
+- Claire O’Reilly: friend and neighbour of the young Heaney; member of his ‘gang’;

 - crook-necked: curved at one end like a shepherd’s crook;

-- snare: (outside this context) trap for catching birds or mammals, typically one having a noose of wire or cord; here a means to catch hold of hedgerow fruit;
+- snare: extension of the wider meaning of ‘trap for catching birds or mammal to suggest a means to catch hold of hedgerow fruit;

-- the halfpenny place: Irish figure of speech suggesting ‘dull-witted in comparison’;
+- the halfpenny place: colloquialism suggesting ‘inferior in comparison’;

 - trespass: enter without permission;